Dog Food Aggression: Why Some Dogs Aggressively Protect Their Dinner

 In this program, I’ll give you step-by-step instructions on how to establish yourself as the one in charge or the decision maker.
 The knock on effect of this is that your dog will relax and focus on you so much more resulting in a more responsive dog who is easier to train!

-Or, if you currently have a puppy, you can begin setting a solid foundation with my Puppy Coach training program.
+Or, if you currently have a puppy, you can begin setting a solid foundation with my Puppy Coach program.

-Food aggression is a very serious issue that can result in serious injury to other dogs and people.
+Pet parents, food aggression is a very serious issue that can result in serious injury to other dogs and people.

 If your dog exhibits any signs of food aggression, be sure to…

-1. Put a comprehensive training program in place—like The Dog Calming Code.
+1. Put a comprehensive training program in place—like The Dog Calming Code

 2. Keep kids and other pets away from your dog while he eats.
+3. Ensure your dog feels safe while eating meals.

 How do you help your dog feel safe while eating?